Araucaria angustifolia: Distribution and habitat

 The prehistoric distribution of A. angustifolia in earlier geologic periods was very different to the present day; fossils have been found in northeastern Brazil.
 The species moved into its present-day range in southern Brazil during the later Pleistocene and early Holocene.
 This chorological shift may possibly be due to climatic change and the migration of mountain flora by way of river courses.
+Around 149,000 years ago, the species’ distribution became divided into two separate Brazilian populations: one in Serra da Mantiqueira, which is smaller but exhibits higher genetic diversity, and another on the southern plateau, which underwent a range expansion around 4000 years ago, possibly associated with human activity.
 Covering an original area of 233000 km2, it has now lost an estimated 97% of its habitat to logging, agriculture, and silviculture.

 Besides southern Brazil, it is also found in high-altitude areas of southern Minas Gerais, in central Rio de Janeiro and in the east and south of São Paulo, but more typically in the states of Paraná, Santa Catarina and Rio Grande do Sul.
 According to a study made by Brazilian researcher Reinhard Maack, the original area of occurrence represented 36.67% of the Paraná state (73088 km2), 60.13% of the Santa Catarina state (57332 km2), 21.6% of the São Paulo state (53613 km2) and 17.38% of the Rio Grande do Sul state (48968 km2).
 It is also found in the northeast of Argentina (Misiones and Corrientes), locally in Paraguay (Alto Paraná), growing in low mountains at altitudes of 500–1800 m and in northern regions of Uruguay where it was thought to be extinct until recent discoveries.

 It prefers well drained, slightly acidic soil but will tolerate almost any soil type provided drainage is good.
 It requires a subtropical/temperate climate with abundant rainfall, tolerating occasional frosts down to about -5 to -20 C.